Omaha Mover’s Guide

 Trash pick-up is free thanks to a state law.
 Omaha is the only city in Nebraska with mandated free trash pick-up.
 You are actually paying for it through property taxes so it isn’t actually free.

-Waste Management is the company that handles the trash pick-up.
+FCC is the company that handles trash pick-up.
 Trash pick-up happens once per week.

 What day is my trash pickup?

-Enter your address on the Wasteline website, and it will tell you want day you trash will be picked up.
+Enter your address on the Wasteline website, and it will tell you what day your trash will be picked up.

 Omaha offers curbside recycling.
-If you are new to the area, you will need to pick up a recycling bin.
+Recycling is picked up every other week.
 All your recyclables can be placed in the recycling bin and placed near your garbage on your designated pickup day.